fontcala/libdl/doc/DESCRIPTION.md

 # 5. Limitations:
 - Currently batch processing is only available in Fully Connected Neural Networks, since with matrix notation more than one sample can be processed efficiently.
 It would introduce some overhead and looping for Convolutional layers.
 Besides, sgd is often preferred in image data than batch processing for computational reasons, and batch processing can be approximated by setting a high momentum parameter.
 - Currently SoftmaxLossLayer is not supported for 3D images.
-- Currenlty no size checks are performed at every layer, only at the final one (Loss Layer).
+- Currenlty no shape checks are performed at every layer, only at the final one (Loss Layer).
+- Currently it is not easy to set a user defined parameter update method.